 During the COVID-19 pandemic, there was less influenza virus circulating in Australia and lower levels of people receiving the influenza vaccine compared with previous years.
 Since 2022 with borders reopening, there have been more cases of influenza.
-The influenza vaccines released in Australia in March 2024 were produced in response to the strains of influenza virus predicted to be present in Australia this winter.
-These vaccines are different to the influenza vaccines manufactured in 2023 and previous years.
-All influenza vaccines available in 2024 have 4 strains: 2 influenza A strains and 2 influenza B strains.
+The influenza vaccines released in Australia in April 2025 were produced in response to the strains of influenza virus predicted to be present in Australia this winter.
+These vaccines are different to the influenza vaccines manufactured in 2024 and previous years.
+All influenza vaccines available in 2025 in Australia have 4 strains: 2 influenza A strains and 2 influenza B strains.
 The vaccines do not contain any live virus: you cannot get influenza from the vaccine.
-In Australia, as well as the egg based vaccines previously available, a cell based vaccine is now also available^{4,5}
+In Australia, as well as the egg-based vaccines previously available, a cell-based vaccine is now also available and can be given to pregnant women.^{4,5}